 - Maple syrup or honey- I use these sweeteners interchangeably in my vinaigrettes without noticing a huge change in flavor.
 Adding a bit of sweetener helps tame the tanginess in this red wine vinaigrette and adds another layer of flavor.
 I don't recommend skipping it!

-- pasta salad, like this Herbed Orzo Pasta Salad with Feta or Greek Chicken Pasta Salad
+- pasta salad: like this Herbed Orzo Pasta Salad with Feta or Greek Chicken Pasta Salad

-- a quinoa salad or a bulgur wheat salad such as this Meal Prep Chopped Chickpea Salad
+- quinoa salad or a bulgur wheat salad: such as this Meal Prep Chopped Chickpea Salad

-- any salad with Mediterranean ingredients: chickpeas, tomatoes, cucumbers, feta cheese
+- Mediterranean salads: chickpeas, tomatoes, cucumbers, feta cheese

-- adding a clove or two of minced garlic adds even more depth of flavor
+- garlic- adding a clove or two of minced garlic adds even more depth of flavor

-- Italian seasonings like basil and oregano would be great for a greek salad
+- Italian seasonings- like basil and oregano would be great for a greek salad.
+Start with ½ teaspoon.

-- 1-2 teaspoons of dried dill goes great in a pasta salad with crumbed feta cheese
+- dill- add 1-2 teaspoons of dried dill